StefanoIncardone/kaylang/IDEAS.md

 if answer %
 case 19 == 0 ...; # same as answer % 19 == 0
 case 21 == 3 ...; # same as answer % 21 == 3
-case 42 ...; # same as answer > 42 -> error: other branches evaluated to booleans while this evaluated to i64
 else ...;

 # would be sugar for this